AntonioMCV/reactwiki/README.md

 The node version to develop is 18.16.0

-To see this project in production mode you can visit [https://reactwiki.vercel.app](https://reactwiki.vercel.app)
+To see this project in production mode you can visit [https://reactwiki.vercel.app](https://reactwiki.vercel.app) To see this project code and preview you can visit the [https://codesandbox.io/s/github/AntonioMCV/reactwiki](codesandbox) version.

 ## Available Scripts